Cohomology of abelian arrangements: Rational Cohomology

 \begin{rmk} Another interesting result for an abelian arrangement $\cA$ in $X$ comes from considering the deletion and restriction arrangements, with respect to some fixed $Y_0\in\cA$.
-Here, we mean the analogous notion to the theory of hyperplane arrangements, where the deletion of $Y_0$ is the arrangement $\cA'=\cA\setminus\{Y_0\}$ in $X$ and the restriction to $Y_0$ is the arrangement of nonempty $\{Y\cap Y_0\ :\ Y\in\cA'\}$ in $Y_0$.
-In the theory of hyperplane arrangements, the long exact sequence of the pair $(M(\cA'),M(\cA))$ relates the cohomologies of $M(\cA)$, $M(\cA')$, and $M(\cA'')$.
+Here, we mean the analogous notion to the theory of hyperplane arrangements, where the deletion of $Y_0$ is the arrangement $\cA'=\cA\setminus\{Y_0\}$ in $X$ and the restriction to $Y_0$ is the arrangement $\cA''$ in $Y_0$ of all nonempty connected components of $Y\cap Y_0$ where $Y\in\cA'$.
+In the theory of hyperplane arrangements, the long exact sequence of the pair $(M(\cA'),M(\cA))$ relates the cohomologies of $M(\cA)$, $M(\cA')$, and $M(\cA'')$, as follows:

 Moreover, this long exact sequence splits into short exact sequences relating these cohomologies.
 In the abelian arrangement case, we can get the same kind of long exact sequence.
 However, it does not split into short exact sequences.
-To study the (nontrivial) boundary map, we can derive this long exact sequence in another way, by taking the long exact sequence induced by a short exact sequence of complexes
+To study the (nontrivial) boundary map, we can consider the long exact sequence induced by a short exact sequence of complexes